Developing a Robust Funding Strategy

 • Philanthropic grants often provide start-up funding to seed new programs and initiatives and cannot be relied upon for ongoing operating costs and long-term sustainability.

-Resources to find grant opportunities include:
+Resources to find grant opportunities include

-Leading source of philanthropy, including an online database of over 242,000 grantmakers
+Leading source of philanthropy, including an online database of over 242,000 grantmakers available to subscribers.

 A national association of grantmakers who invest in education initiatives in all 50 states.